-2) Fixed CCTVs face limitations in that drivers who know the locations and ranges of the devices can predict or avoid any traffic enforcement.
-Therefore, drive-by enforcement equipment is expected to be used more widely as a way to overcome the shortcoming of the previous systems.
+2) Fixed CCTVs face limitations in that drivers who know the locations and range of the devices can predict or avoid traffic enforcement.
+Therefore, drive-by enforcement equipment is expected to be used more widely as a way of overcoming the shortcomings of the previous systems.

 Mobile automated enforcement equipment has proved its effectiveness in several cities.
-As a piece of all-weather removable enforcement equipment, it has a monitoring camera installed on the roof of the vehicle.
-The camera rotates 350 degrees and is capable of taking up to 30 photographs per second.
-It can take photographs at a speed of 40km per hour, and maintains its effectiveness at night or under adverse weather conditions using its infrared device.
+Specifically, it is a piece of all-weather removable enforcement equipment consisting of a monitoring camera (installed on the roof of a vehicle) that rotates by 350 degrees and is capable of taking up to 30 photographs per second at a speed of 40km per hour.
+The camera remains equally effective at night or under adverse weather conditions thanks to its infrared capability.

-In 2007, the equipment was installed in four districts of Ulsan, except for Ulju-gun, and the results were notable since its enforcement achievements accounted for 27% of the total number of parking violations detected in a month (including enforcement by personnel and fixed-type equipment).
+In 2007, the equipment was installed in four districts of Ulsan (excluding Ulju-gun), and the results were notable since it accounted for

+27% of the total number of parking violations detected in one month (including enforcement by personnel and by fixed-type equipment).